Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Equipment Clause**
 	- Only lv.
 1~27 gears are allowed to use.
 Exceptions: lv.
 30 cudgels are also allowed.
 	- Lv.
 16+ (16 included) Blowguns except Kirin Blowgun are banned.
 Kotetsu and Caldia are banned.
+	- You may not have more than one Kirin Blowgun equipped on the team.
 	- Only 10 kinds of rings are allowed: lv.
 1 ones (warrior's ring, defender's ring) and lv.
 8 ones (ring of str/vit/.../res).
 	- You may not use anti-undead weapons to attack the undead.
 - **Number Clause**